hasindu2008/slow5lib/README.md

 ### Examples

-A public template repository is available at [https://github.com/hasindu2008/slow5-template] which you can directly use to setup your own repository that uses *slow5lib* to build a tool.
+A public template repository is available at [https://github.com/hasindu2008/slow5-template](https://github.com/hasindu2008/slow5-template) which you can directly use to setup your own repository that uses *slow5lib* to build a tool.
 Check the instructions and comments there.

 Examples are provided under [examples](https://github.com/hasindu2008/slow5lib/tree/master/examples).
 - *sequential_read.c* demonstrates how to read a slow5/blow5 file, sequentially from start to end.
 - *random_read.c* demonstrates how to fetch a given read ID from a slow5/blow5 file.
 - *header_attribute.c* demonstrates how to fetch a header data attribute from a slow5/blow5 file.
-- *auxiliary_field.c* demonstrates how to fetch a auxiliary field from a slow5/blow5 file.
+- *auxiliary_field.c* demonstrates how to fetch an auxiliary field from a slow5/blow5 file.
 - *random_read_pthreads.c* demonstrates how to fetch given read IDs in parallel from a slow5/blow5 file using *pthreads*.
 - *random_read_openmp.c* demonstrates how to fetch given read IDs in parallel from a slow5/blow5 file using openMP.
-- *write.c* demonstrate how to write a new slow5/blow5 file.
+- *write.c* demonstrates how to write a new slow5/blow5 file.
 - *append.c* demonstrates how to append to an existing slow5/blow5 file.

 Some advanced examples are provided [here](https://github.com/hasindu2008/slow5lib/tree/master/examples/adv).